Anvers Island: Palmer Station

+The first Palmer station was built in 1965 on the small and nearby Amsler island, and it was left standing till the 1990s.

-The former station of the British Antarctic Survey
+Former British Antarctic Survey station

 On Anvers Island, the British Antarctic Survey built and operated a station (Base N) for the purpose of survey and geology.
 It consisted of a hut and was occupied from February 27, 1955, until January 10, 1958.
 In 1958, the station was closed when local work was completed.
 Its hut was loaned to the U.S. Government on July 2, 1963, which converted it into a biological laboratory in January 1965 for use by American scientists at the nearby Palmer Station.
 The British station was open in support of an air facility from 1969 until 1971.
 It was destroyed by fire on December 28, 1971, while being renovated by the British Antarctic Survey.
 Debris was removed by the members of the US Antarctic Program in 1990/1991.
 Only concrete foundations remain.

 A skiway was in use from 1969 to 1973.
 The air operations were transferred to Adelaide (Station T) in 1973 when the skiway deteriorated.
 The skiway remained intermittently in use until November 15, 1993.